ahmedyounis/gardenAI/README.md

 A control system for an indoor / outdoor garden to control water, lights, soil humidity for optimal growing conditions.
 Run on nodejs and a pi.

 # To start
+- Install node and npm
+- git clone github.com/ahmedyounis/gardenai

-npm i
+- npm i
-sudo pm2 start env.js
+- sudo pm2 start env.js